<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Salesforce’s 2018 State of Sales report

-• How to request a read receipt in Gmail
+• How to get read receipts in Gmail?

-• How to return a read receipt in Gmail
+• How to return read receipts in Gmail

-• How to send an inconspicuous read receipt in Gmail with Cirrus Insight’s email tracking feature
+• How do you send an inconspicuous read receipt with Cirrus Insight's email tracking feature?

 What Is a Gmail Read Receipt?

-A Gmail read receipt is a tool in the inbox that enables senders to receive an email notification if-and-when a recipient opens that specific email.
-It’s a powerful sales tool that allows you to gain insight into whether your prospect is opening the newsletters you send — including information regarding the time when they open the emails.
-Using this data, the sender can tailor email follow-ups accordingly.
+In simple terms, a read receipt tells if someone has seen your email.
+You will receive an email notification if and when someone reads your email.
+This is a powerful sales tool that allows you to gain insight into whether your prospects are clicking on your emails.
+You will also get info regarding the time when they open the emails.
+Using this data, the sender can send email follow-ups accordingly.

-• Use a work or school Gmail account, not a personal Gmail.com address
+• Use a work or school Gmail account, and not a personal one.

-• Have the administrator (admin) of your G Suite business account enable user access
+• Ask the administrator (admin) of your G Suite business account to enable user access.

 Screenshot of GMail

-You can usually get a Gmail read receipt without the recipient knowing that you’ve requested it.
+You can usually get a read receipt on Gmail without the recipient knowing you've requested it.
 However, some email clients require the recipient to return a receipt manually.
-In this case, they would be notified of your request and select whether they want to send you that information.
+In this case, they will be notified of your request and will select whether they want to send you that information.

-• Delivery insights: Find out who opened your email newsletter and the time at which it was opened to help tailor your follow-up approach.
+• Delivery insights: Find out if the recipient has read your email newsletter and when this happened to help tailor your follow-up approach.

-• Better timed follow-ups: Understanding when a prospect has opened your message enables you to send more timely follow-ups when they’re thinking about working with your company.
+• Better-timed follow-ups: Understanding when a prospect has opened your message enables you to send more timely follow-ups.

-• Admin controlled access: The ability to use this feature relies on admin controls, which complicates the process.
+• Admin-controlled access: The ability to use this feature relies on admin controls, which can lead to some complications.

 • No return notification guarantee: If the recipient's admin controls don't allow automatic receipts, there's no guarantee that they will manually approve the request.

-• Time-consuming: With no bulk send or automation options, enabling the feature for each email and individual addresses can take a chunk of time — if you even remember to do it in the first place.
+• Time-consuming: With no bulk-send or automation options, enabling the feature for each email and individual addresses can take a long time.

-To request a read receipt in Gmail, follow these simple steps:
+To turn on read receipts, follow these simple steps:

 1. Open Gmail on your computer and log in to your work or school account.